SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 ---
 title: Creating a Jekyll documentation skeleton template for the Southeast Fisheries Science Center
-summary: Instructions for customizing the theme, creating a skeleton template, and merging the two together
+summary: A technical overview of customizing the theme, creating the skeleton template, and merging the two together
 tags: [getting_started, about, overview]
 toc: false
 search: exclude